 Clearly the giant Indian marketplace is awake, hungry and willing to buy.
 And, India is a very competitive outsourcing destination for both services and manufacturing.
 Some US and European companies are acquiring Indian companies to strengthen their India presence and leverage.
-Examples of this trend are IBM-Daksh, Oracle-i-flex, Holcim-Gujarat Ambuja Cements and EDS-MphasiS.
+Examples of this trend are IBM-Daksh, Oracle-i-flex, Holcim-Gujarat Ambuja Cements, EDS-MphasiS and Abbot-Piramal Healthcare Formulations business.

-And now, Indian companies are prowling across the world looking to expand and seeking to acquire.
-The questions of yesterday were "What's your India sourcing strategy?" or "What's your India entry strategy?"
+Indian companies are prowling across the world looking to expand and seeking to acquire.
+For US companies, the questions of yesterday were "What's your India sourcing strategy?" or "What's your India entry strategy?"
 The question of today is "Who's your Indian acquirer?"